Caaraya/Jazz/README.md

 - gtksourceview >= 3.14

 At the moment jazz is using wren experimentally for scripting support.
-Clone it in the samee directory that the Jazz dir resides in and run: make vm inside of wren
+Clone it in the same directory that the Jazz dir resides in and run: make vm inside of wren

 ## Windows
 using msys2, cmd: pacman -S mingw-w64-x86_64-gtkmm3 mingw-w64-x86_64-gtksourceview3